Silent installation

 Modifying the Core installation

-The set of features installed for a product can by modified using a Full DVD or a Standard package installation media.
+The set of features installed for a product can by modified using a Standalone package installation media.
 It cannot be performed with an installation media of type Cumulative patch.

 The useful command line arguments for modifications are: